moedaaboul/flexbox-portfolio/README.md

 ## Room for Improvement

-This layout is designed for Google Chrome viewing, so you may notice that some of the elements don't look like the mock-up using different browsers.
-The webpage can be improved to make elements responsive so that the web application is optimized for any browser.
+This layout is designed for Google Chrome viewing.
+The webpage can be further tested for the use of different browsers.

 Some placeholders have also been added and will be updated later upon finalising further web applications.